-In subsection (d) of this section.
 In subsection (b), the word "grade" is substituted for the word "rank".
-The words "To be eligible for appointment as \ \ \ a person must be" are substituted for the words "each \ \ \ shall be".
+The words "To be eligible for appointment as a person must be" are substituted for the words "each shall be".
 The words "of that jurisdiction" are substituted for the words "of the Territory for which he is appointed".
-In subsection (c), the word "Regular" is inserted as eral might hold another grade.
+In subsection (c), the word "Regular" is inserted as an implication of 10:998 (last 2 words).
+The words "commanding general" are substituted for the words "brigadier general commanding", since the commanding general might hold another grade.

 The words "basic pay" are substituted for the words "active service pay" to conform to section 201 of the Career Compensation Act of 1949, 63 Stat.
 805 (37 U.S.C.
 232).
 The word "grade" is substituted for the word "rank".